Skip to content

 an event should be assigned to a particular gesture detection component

 based on all available parameters.
-This level of abstraction provides
+This level of abstraction provide

 additional methods of interaction.
 For example, a camera-based multi-touch